 Before placing the stained garment in a hot dryer, check to be sure the stain is removed.
 High heat may set the stain permanently and make it difficult to remove.

 If any stain remains, mix a solution of oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and tepid water.
 Submerge the entire garment.
 Allow it to soak for at least four hours or overnight and then launder as usual.
 This is safe to use for all washable fabrics, white and colored, except for silk, wool, and anything trimmed with leather.

 Dry Clean Only Clothes and Hot Sauce Stains

 If the garment is labeled as dry clean only, remove any solids and blot with a clean white cloth.
 Do not rub because that will make the stain harder to remove.
 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.
 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 If the sauce hits the carpet, scoop up any solids with a dull knife or spoon.
-Blot liquid hot sauce stains with a white cloth or paper towel.
-Work from the outside edge to prevent the stain from getting larger and never rub.
+Blot, never rub liquid hot sauce stains with a white cloth or paper towel.
+Work from the outside edge to prevent the stain from getting larger.

-The same cleaning solution can be used to remove hot sauce stains from upholstery.
-Use the same cleaning steps as for carpet.
-Just take care to not over wet the fabric because it can cause mildew and mold problems with the stuffing in the cushions.
+The same cleaning solution and care steps can be used to remove hot sauce stains from upholstery.
+Just take care to not over-wet the fabric because it can cause mildew and mold problems with the stuffing in the cushions.

 If the upholstery fabric is silk or vintage, consult a professional before attempting to remove the stain.